Closure/Continuation: Promotion and release

 After a decade without any public developments by the band, activity started up in late 2021.
 After multiple days of cryptic teasers from band and band member social media accounts, the band announced their reformation, the name of the album they had been recording in secrecy, Closure/Continuation, and a supporting tour in late 2022.
 Wilson, Harrison and Barbieri were announced as the band's returning members, with long-time bassist Colin Edwin not returning.
 Wilson noted this was a combination of the band members losing contact with Edwin, and that Wilson himself had written and recorded the album's bass parts anyway.
 Guitarist Randy McStine and bassist Nate Navarro were recruited to round out the touring lineup.
 Previous touring guitarist John Wesley was not asked to return, with the band opting to recruit multi-instrumentalists whose versatility could help in using fewer backing tracks in the live performances.
 The band plans on performing the entire album at each show, but not as a whole, but rather, interspersed with other songs largely from their In Absentia (2002) and Fear of a Blank Planet (2007) albums.
 Audio from every performance will be recorded by the band.

 The album was released on 24 June 2022.
 The Designers Republic's Ian Anderson provided the album's artwork.
 The first single, "Harridan", was released on 1 November 2021.
 A second single, "Of the New Day", was released in March 2022.
 Songs "Herd Culling" and "Rats Return" were also released ahead of the album in May and June respectively.

 Reception

 Prior to publication, Loudwire named the album one of their most anticipated rock and metal albums in 2022.
 Upon release, the album was generally well-received, getting an average rating of 71 out of 100 on Metacritic, based on nine reviews.
 Metal Injection praised the album for being "an outstanding and endearing comeback...while it doesn't bring anything new to the table...what it does accomplish and induce is quite exemplary".
 AllMusic concluded that the album was "A welcome new entry in PT's catalog" that shows that "the band have plenty left to say".
 Record Collector noted that while the album "perhaps misses the conceptual cogency of earlier Tree peaks", ultimately it "weds a reinvigorated affirmation of band identity to expansive energies, all to confident effect".

+It was ranked as the 16th best guitar album of 2022 by Guitar World readers.